cs27x/PickupSports/README.md

 14. As a user, I want to be able to login and have a rating based on my attendence and skill.

   -User accounts with ratings that are improved (or reduced) by other users

+###Process
+-Front end will be using Android Studio
+-Two different main branches for front end and back end.
+Each person will branch off the main branch to create a feature.
+Once the feature completed we will branch again to test the feature.
+If the feature is properly tested we will submit a pull request so everyone can review the change.
+The feature will then be merged into the main branch.
+At the end of the project we will merge both the front and back end projects into master.
+Branches will be named in the following fashion feature_name/frontend/feat or feature_name/frontend/test.
+-All Android Activities will have associated Java classes so we can just test the java classes instead of the android classes.
+-One jUnit test class per java class.
+-Each person in the team will review the pull request before it merges into the main branch.
+-After a feature is completed, the commit log will indicate which user story was being worked on.
+All user stories will be a Github issue and when one is completed we will close out the issue.
+-We will use javadoc comments
+-We will decide on 5 user stories per build cycle to complete.
+-We will communicate when Master Justin rings the gong and we recieve smoke signals from Gondor (aka the backend team).
+When Theodin sounds the hord of Rohan we will stop working.
+We will also use GroupMe.
+-We will give others our application and ask them to try it out.
+Then they will tell us what stinks and we will change it.
+-We will divy up the work so that people who have heavy schedules can work less when they have other class work and vice versa.
+-The riskiest parts of this assignment is setting up a server which most of us have never done.
+We will all be dressed in risky business atire (jackets and tighty whities).

+###HTTP API Section
+-We will be using the Java Spring API